impulsivestrategist/cap/README.md

 # cap 0.1
 > cap: a better scrot cli screencapture utility for macOS

-Running 'cap' will screenshot, auto-convert from .png to .jpg, scrub EXIF metadata from the .jpg, delete the original .png, and open your screenshots folder in Finder.
+Running `cap` will screenshot, auto-convert from .png to .jpg, scrub EXIF metadata from the .jpg, delete the original .png, and open your screenshots folder in Finder.

 Default Mac screenshots have ridiculous file sizes (4-9 MB).
 This conversion drastically reduces file size (~75%).